 This is pretty much the basics of harness training a Maine coon.
 Now you are ready to leash train your cat.

 Clicker training is very helpful for teaching cats all kinds of tricks.
 The two most important parts of this training are Treats and Clicker.

 First, find a treat your cat adores.
 Treats are so incredibly motivating that most cats will do just about anything to get them.
 Our Jonesy loves soft snacks with lamb and poultry.
 Before these, we also used Whiska’s treat sticks which we used to buy from our local Edeka.

 Second, you need a clicker.
 The clicker that I got comes with a training book and an expandable target stick.
 The target stick is really handy as I can point it to wherever I want Jonesy’s attention.

 When training began, I had to help Jonesy establish a connection between the sound of the clicker and his favourite treat.
-When I had his attention to the clicker, I clicked it and immediately handed him a cat a treat.
+When I had his attention on the clicker, I clicked it and immediately handed him a cat treat.
 We repeated this multiple times each evening.
 Then we were ready to use a clicker to harness and leash train him.

-Once the harness is on the cat and leash is attached, I stand next to the kitty with treats in my one hand and the clicker’s target stick extended.
+Once the harness is on the cat and the leash is attached, I stand next to the kitty with treats in my one hand and the clicker’s target stick extended.
 When I start moving the target stick forwards he starts following the stick.
 Once we walk to the end of the room, I click and give him a treat.
 Then we turn and repeat the drill.